Manhunter (Kate Spencer)

-Manhunter (Kate Spencer) is a fictional superheroine appearing in DC Comics.
+Manhunter (Kate Spencer) is a superheroine appearing in DC Comics.
 She is the eighth DC Comics character to be given the name Manhunter, but was the first woman.
 The character first appears in Manhunter (vol. 3) #1 (October 2004) and was promoted by DC Comics as relevant to the popular Identity Crisis limited series.

-Kate Spencer appeared as a recurring character on the second season of The CW Arrowverse show Arrow, played by actress Chelah Horsdal.
+Kate Spencer appeared as a recurring character on the second season of The CW Arrowverse show Arrow, portrayed by Chelah Horsdal.
 This version never became a vigilante and was the district attorney.

 Publication history

 Despite critical success, the first series repeatedly had trouble gaining larger readership.
 DC Comics considered in May 2006 to cancel the series and issue #25 was to be the last.
 Dan DiDio, DC's executive editor, was convinced by fan outcry to extend the series for five additional issues in order to improve sales.
 The new five-issue story arc dealt with a ramification of the Infinite Crisis, again tying the series into a popular event.
 DiDio said at the time that the storyline would lead into another big event in the DC Universe.
 The series came back with issue #31 in 2008, but was cancelled with issue #38 in 2009.

 Manhunter had a 10-page co-feature in Batman: Streets of Gotham which began in June 2009, and ended in issue #13, and was replaced with a Two-Face co-feature.
 A planned collection of the back-up series was cancelled by DC.

 In addition to her solo features, writer Gail Simone made Manhunter into one of the lead characters in her Birds of Prey series as part of a controversial revamp in issue #100, where Kate was brought in to serve as a replacement for Black Canary.
 Manhunter remained with the team until the book's cancellation with issue #127 in 2009, and was not part of the subsequent 2010 relaunch.
 In 2011, Manhunter appeared in Justice Society of America series by Marc Guggenheim.